 Mr. Kayne is the President and CEO of Canfor and the CEO of CPPI.
 He is a Director of Canfor and CPPI.
-He is a Director and past Chairman of the Forest Products Association of Canada and Chairman of the Council of Forest Industries, a past Director of the Alberta Forest Products Association, a Director the BC Lumber Trade Council and Director of Vida, AB ("Vida").
+He is a Director and past Chairman of the Forest Products Association of Canada and current Chairman of the Council of Forest Industries, a past Director of the Alberta Forest Products Association, a Director the BC Lumber Trade Council and Director of Vida, AB ("Vida").
 In 2014, he was appointed to the bi-national Softwood Lumber Board and is past Vice Chairman and Chairman of the Programs Committee.
-He is also a Director of Cameco Corporation and Chairman of Human Resources and Compensation Committee, and past Chairman of the charitable organization, Educating Girls of Rural China Foundation, which works to transform the lives of women and communities in rural areas of western China by providing access to education.
+He is also a Director of Cameco Corporation and Chairman of Human Resources and Compensation Committee, Director of Sustainable Forest Initiative (SFI), Director of Learning Tree Canada and current Chairman of the charitable organization, Educating Girls of Rural China Foundation, which works to transform the lives of women and communities in rural areas of western China by providing access to education.

 Mr. Kayne was appointed President and CEO of Canfor on May 5, 2011.
 He was additionally appointed CEO of CPPI on September 30, 2012.
 He has spent his entire career at Canfor, starting out as a regional sales representative in 1979.
 He is motivated by what lays ahead for the forest sector as the global population and demand for sustainable, renewable products grows.
 Prior to being appointed CEO, he spent 10 years as Canfor's Vice President of Sales and Marketing and is one of the lead architects of Asian market development for British Columbia lumber.
-Don's work growing markets for Canfor's products around the world has provided him with deep connections to markets and customers in every region they serve.
+Mr. Kayne's work growing markets for Canfor's products around the world has provided him with deep connections to markets and customers in every region they serve.